Questions tagged [cold-war]

 3 answers

-How did the accounting and capital organization system work in communist countries like the USSR?
-Did ideology justify or undermine the system? [closed]
+How did the accounting and capital organization system work in communist countries like the USSR? [closed]

 It's difficult to see how the leaders could have kept track of such a complex system, in such a big country as the Soviet Union (USSR), without recognizing the existence of capital relations, the ...